The International School for Holocaust Studies

 The courses are intentionally designed so as to be separate from the others.
 This means you can take one course, several, or all of them - and in any order you prefer.
 It is not necessary to take a prior course in order to understand another one.
 Having said that, if you know in advance that you'd like to take several courses, it would make sense to take them roughly in the order in which they appear on our online courses page.

 Except where noted in the course description, all courses are open to register and begin at any time, throughout the year.
-(Israeli gmul courses, run one at a time on specific dates).
+(Israeli gmul courses, run one at a time on specific dates, and are subject to minimum enrollment).
 Course registration is active for a period of 6 months per course from the moment of approval onto the course system.
 Within that period, students may complete the assignment at any pace they wish - we recommend reading the material and submitting the assignments at a rate of one lesson or more every two weeks.

 If purchasing more than one course concurrently, the 6-month period is counted per course, from when you first access that course - the time periods can overlap or be staggered according to when you choose to begin each course.